Light Neville Street

 More about the Archive

-Watch this film to hear from Errin Hussey, Archivist and Sue Ball, Producer, MAAP as they introduce the project and show what you can see if you visit the collection in the Archive.
+Watch this film to hear from Errin Hussey (Archivist, Henry Moore Institute) and Sue Ball (Producer, MAAP) as they introduce the project and showcase what you can see on a visit to the Archive of Sculptors’ Papers.

 About the artists, designers and organisers